openshift/origin/examples/sample-app/README.md

     Give the following permissions to your router service account.
 It needs to be able to use host network and host ports, and it also needs to be able to list endpoints in all namespaces, that's why you need to grant it the `system:router` cluster role.

-        $ oadm policy add-scc-to-user hostnetwork -z router
+        $ oc adm policy add-scc-to-user hostnetwork -z router
-        $ oadm policy add-cluster-role-to-user system:router system:serviceaccount:default:router
+        $ oc adm policy add-cluster-role-to-user system:router system:serviceaccount:default:router

     The router by default uses the host network.
-If you wish to use the container network stack and expose ports, add the --host-network=false option to the oadm router command.
+If you wish to use the container network stack and expose ports, add the --host-network=false option to the oc adm router command.

-        $ oadm router --service-account=router
+        $ oc adm router --service-account=router
         DeploymentConfig "router" created
         Service "router" created